 Life events and outcomes.
 I will investigate whether personality predicts 14 life events and outcomes.
 A full list of outcomes can be seen in Table 2.
 The outcomes chosen are those frequently tested in other studies and most likely to be included in large panel studies.
 For each outcome, participants reported whether the outcome had occurred in the survey year or years prior or, in some cases, the year an outcome or event first occurred.
 Responses will be coded as "1" for that event if participants reported experiencing it anytime between the year after the utilized personality measure to the latest available wave and "0" otherwise.
 Participants who experienced events prior to the first personality measure will be excluded.

 Moderators.
 In addition to matching for common demographic variables, like age and gender, I will additionally test whether these, as well as survey year, ethnicity, socioeconomic status (SES), personality measure reliability, and study moderate the relationship between personality and outcomes.
 Age and SES will be coded at the time of measured personality.
 Age, and SES will be test as continuous Level 1 moderators, while ethnicity and gender will be tested as binary Level 1 moderators.
-Reliability and survey year will be tested as continuous Level 2 moderators, while study will be tested as a categorical Level 2 moderator.
+Reliability and survey year will be tested as continuous Level 2 moderators.
+The effect of study will be tested by examining the Level 2 Variance of personality-outcome associations.
+Significant variance will indicate that study moderates the effect.

 Matching variables and specification curve covariates.
 Matching variables are those to be used in the propensity score analysis to match those who did or did not experience different life events or outcomes.
 Target variables can be roughly broken down into eight categories: demographics (e.g. sex), activities (e.g. volunteering), financial (e.g. gross wages), household (e.g. number of household members), health (e.g. BMI), psychological (e.g. life satisfaction), relationship (e.g. relationship with father), and social (e.g. visits to friends).
 In order to construct more reliable measures and not exclude participants who did not respond to surveys in the same year as the personality measures, matching variables were pooled across time, using all available data from the earliest wave of the study to the year of the utilized personality measure for each person.
 Cross-study covariates will be operationalized using POMP, with the exception of core variables with meaningful scales (e.g. age, gender, etc.).
 The full details of the construction of these variables will be available in supplemental files.